ssherwood/spring-boot-jpa/README.md

     }
 ```

-# Step X: Returning a Collection of Resources
+# Returning a Collection of Resources

 So far all of our resource interactions are with single entities but we frequently want to retrieve collections of
 resources.
 Spring Data provides some basic ones for JPA by default, so lets see what that might look like in our